5 Military Surplus Cleaning

 Warning

-Because of data updates, your answers may differ slightly from what is presented here.
+Because of data updates, your answers may differ slightly from what is presented here, especially in videos and gifs.

 With our Billboard assignment, we went through some common data wrangling processes — importing data, cleaning it and querying it for answers.
 All of our answers involved using group_by, summmarize and arrange (which I dub GSA) and we summarized with n() to count the number of rows within our groups.